-Did you know that your home has not one but two plumbing systems that need to be kept completely separate?
+Did you know that your home has, at minimum, not one but two plumbing systems that need to be kept completely separate?
 They are:

 The main issue with this type of supply pipe is its age.
 As it has not been widely manufactured for over 60 years, the 40-to-50-year life expectancy has long since passed.
 The other main problem with this type of plumbing is that they will rust from the inside out, leading to low pressure, rusty water, and ruptured pipes.
 These pipes should be replaced as soon as possible.